woodiertexas/modrinth-vs-curseforge/README.md

 Thanks to Prospector, woodiertexas, and Acrafts for providing screenshots.

 ### Textual Credits
-Acrafts - Statement about CF's API problems.
+- Acrafts: Statement about CF's API problems.
-DioEgizio - Pull Request for info about CF's new API: https://github.com/woodiertexas/modrinth-vs-curseforge/pull/1
+- DioEgizio: Pull Request for info about CF's new API: https://github.com/woodiertexas/modrinth-vs-curseforge/pull/1